M64GitHub/movy/doc/README.md

-# movy Documentation

-This folder contains user guide documentation for the movy terminal graphics rendering engine.
-Each document provides comprehensive tutorials on core structs and how to use them, written for developers new to movy.

 ## Available Documentation

 - **[RenderSurface.md](./RenderSurface.md)** - The foundational struct for all visual content: creating surfaces, loading PNGs, adding text, transparency, and rendering to the terminal